Connectivity with Bridge

-Cloud data that Tableau Online can reach directly
+Connecting to cloud data that Tableau Online can reach directly

-You cannot use Tableau Bridge to maintain data freshness for cloud data, accessible from the public internet, that Tableau Online can reach directly.
+For cloud data, setting up refresh schedules directly with Tableau Online is almost always a better (or in some cases the only) choice.
 For a list of connectors supported by Tableau Online, see Allow Direct Connections to Data Hosted on a Cloud Platform.

-Extracts of other cloud data
+Refreshing extracts of other cloud data

+Data accessed through the provider’s web authorization page (OAuth) is not supported by Bridge.
 Popular providers that use OAuth include Salesforce.com, Google, and WDC data sources created from QuickBooks Online, Facebook, Twitter, and other websites.